-More than a cursory reading of the Book of Mormon shows there were “others” already on Book of Mormon lands prior to Mulek and Lehi’s arrivals:
+More than a cursory reading of the Book of Mormon shows there were “others” already in the land where Lehi arrived:

 “When all the considerations we have reviewed are weighed, I find it inescapable that there were substantial populations in the “promised land” throughout the period of the Nephite record, and very probably in the Jaredite era also.”